Crossroadsman/ServerAdmin/git.md

   Example:
   `v1~2` - the commit two commits prior to the one tagged `v1`.

-We can also use tags to name a particular commit.
+We can also use tags (get a list of tags using `git tag`) to name a particular commit.
 Let's suppose we wanted to tag the current commit as `v1` and the immediately previous commit as `v1-beta`:
 ```console
 $ git tag v1
 $ git checkout v1^  # alternatively we could have used v1~1